 NHTSA Probes 50,000 Spyder Motorcycles Over Fire Risk

-Law360, New York (August 8, 2014, 2:11 PM EDT) -- The National Highway Traffic Safety Administration is probing more than 50,000 Can-Am Spyder vehicles after reports of two fires that occurred while the three-wheel motorcycles were in operation, according to documents posted on the agency’s website.
+By Lisa Ryan (August 8, 2014, 2:11 PM EDT) -- The National Highway Traffic Safety Administration is probing more than 50,000 Can-Am Spyder vehicles after reports of two fires that occurred while the three-wheel motorcycles were in operation, according to documents posted on the agency's website.